pbiron/updates-api-inspector/README.md

 ## Description ##

+**Note:** This is a `Beta` pre-release.
+No guarantee that anything close to this version will actually be released.

 The WordPress Updates API is pretty much a mystery to many developers for many reasons, not least of which is the fact that there is *no documentation* for it.

 For plugins hosted in the [WordPress Plugin Directory](https://wordpress.org/plugins/) and themes hosted in the [WordPress Theme Directory](https://wordpress.org/themes/) (and core itself), the API "just works".